 Before starting the PI planning process, a few inputs and outputs should be clearly defined.
 Doing this before the PI planning takes place can help you achieve the intended organizational outcomes quicker and more efficiently.

-Whether your team size is 5 or 50, there are certain inputs that your teams need for PI planning success.
+Whether your team size is five or 50, there are certain inputs that they need for PI planning success.

 Overall company vision and goals